colortheory42/level-0/README.md

 - Check `player_radius` in collision system (default: 15.0)
 - Verify `PILLAR_SIZE` doesn't exceed `PILLAR_SPACING`

-## 🚧 Future Enhancements
+## 🚧 Possible Future Experiments

-Planned features:
+These features may or may not be added.
+Some could compromise the core experience:

-- [ ] Full raycast-based acoustic system
+- Raycast-based acoustic simulation
-- [ ] Dynamic lighting with shadows
+- Dynamic lighting with shadows
-- [ ] Entities and NPCs
+- Multiple floor levels
-- [ ] Multiple floor levels
+- Procedural textures
-- [ ] Procedural textures
+- Network multiplayer

-- [ ] Network multiplayer
+**Note**: Entities, NPCs, and traditional game objectives are intentionally absent and unlikely to be added.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## 🙏 Technical Foundation

 Built with:
 - Python 3.8+
 - Pygame for rendering
-- NumPy for math operations
+- NumPy for mathematics
-- Mathematical foundations in 3D graphics
+- Custom 3D projection from first principles
 - Inspired by the Backrooms creepypasta

 ## 📧 Contact